 Read More: Best Alien Movies of All Time

 9. Into the Wild (2007)

 ‘Into the Wild’ is an easy favorite for every lover of life and movies.
-It’s hard to ignore the honesty and heart that is poured onto the film in its astonishing depiction of the angst and loneliness warped inside a 20 year old.
-Christopher McCandless, a young graduate does what we’ve all wished for in life when the chips were down and life confronts us with bitter realities of the society and the people around us.
-Christopher discovers himself, not in the wilderness of Alaska, but in the beautiful lakes, solitary roads and the warmth that human relationships blanket you with.
-‘Into the Wild’ is a beautiful, poignant, thought-provoking tale of self-discovery; one that every human being on this earth must watch before he dies.
+It’s hard to ignore the honesty and heart that is poured onto the film in its astonishing depiction of the angst and loneliness warped inside a 20-year-old.
+Christopher McCandless, a young graduate does what we’ve all wished for in life when the chips are down and life confronts us with bitter realities of the society and the people around us.
+Christopher discovers himself not in the wilderness of Alaska but in the beautiful lakes, solitary roads, and the warmth that human relationships blanket you with.
+‘Into the Wild’ is a beautiful, poignant, thought-provoking tale of self-discovery, one that every human being on this earth must watch before they die.

 Read More: Best Dream Movies of All Time

 Let me be very honest with regards to the placing of this film on the list.
 I am a devout Scorsese fan and this, I believe, is perhaps his most underrated work and one of the finest American films of the 70s.
 An unlikely drama from the master of crime and violence, ‘Alice Doesn’t Live Here Anymore’ is a moving, feminist tale about self-discovery and finding back lost joys and withered dreams and desires of life.
 The film depicts the story of Alice Hyatt, a woman in her mid-thirties who was once a singer before succumbing to the realities of marriage and life beyond youth.
 Life wakes her up when her uncaring husband dies in an accident as she sets off on a journey to gather pieces of her old self and dreams scattered in the unchosen roads of her past life.